ensdomains/ens-contracts/README.md

 - Code on `staging` and `main` will always be a subset of what is deployed, as smart contracts cannot be undeployed.
 - Release candidates, `staging` and `main` branch are subject to our bug bounty
 - Releases follow semantic versioning and releases should contain a description of changes with developers being the intended audience
+"### Note from contributor\nImproved documentation for new contributors."